ThemeBoy/SportsPress/includes/sportspress/readme.txt

 == Screenshots ==

+1. Add a suite of widgets to your site to display your own sports data.
+2. Generate automated standings that update whenever results are published.
+3. Schedule matches and display details, results, box scores, and a map to the venue.
+4. Register teams and players on your site and create lineups for each team.
+5. Display player profiles with configurable details and career stats.
-1. Select your sport to automatically install presets and sample data.
+6. Select your sport to automatically install presets and sample data.
-2. Each team has a unique logo and website URL.
+7. Each team has a unique logo and website URL.
 Optionally link teams from your blog to their official websites.
-3. The overview page provides a birds-eye view of your entire sports network.
+8. The overview page provides a birds-eye view of your entire sports network.
-4. Configure variables used throughout the plugin to fit your sport.
+9. Configure variables used throughout the plugin to fit your sport.
 Presets are provided for some sports, and will automatically populate these options.
-5. Design your own points system using the custom drag-and-drop equation builder.
+10. Design your own points system using the custom drag-and-drop equation builder.
-6. Twenty Fourteen theme showcasing the dynamic league table and some of the included widgets.

 == Frequently Asked Questions ==